kusum04/atbx6firsttestcase/README.md

-*This is fist Automation test project*
+*This is first Automation test project*